A visual tool for creative teams to plan, present, communicate and share the collection

 2 major issues.

-The window was too small and it made it hard to browser and find articles.
+The window was too small and it made it hard to browse and find articles.

 A smaller window made it quite clunky to browse and view articles.
 A lot of time was wasted on scrolling and trying to find the right article.